TingtingSsl2/scRNA-seq/09_Monocle3 for trajectory analysis.md

 - Pseudotime is an abstract unit of progress: it's simply the distance between a cell and the start of the trajectory, measured along the shortest path.
 - The trajectory's total length is defined in terms of the total amount of transcriptional change that a cell undergoes as it moves from the starting state to the end state.

+## The ordering workflow of Monocle
+- Step 1: choosing genes that define progress
+- Step 2: reducing the dimensionality of the data
+- Step 3: ordering the cells in pseudotime

+With the expression data projected into a lower dimensional space, Monocle is ready to learn the trajectory that describes how cells transition from one state into another.
+Monocle assumes that the trajectory has a tree structure, with one end of it the "root", and the others the "leaves".
+Monocle's job is to fit the best tree it can to the data.
+This task is called manifold learning A cell at the beginning of the biological process starts at the root and progresses along the trunk until it reaches the first branch, if there is one.
+That cell must then choose a path, and moves further and further along the tree until it reaches a leaf. **A cell's pseudotime value is the distance it would have to travel to get back to the root.**